The Hampton Pirates have announced their 2019 football schedule, which includes six games at home.

 Hampton was previously scheduled to open the 2019 season against the Tennessee State Tigers at Nissan Stadium in Nashville, Tennessee.
 That game has evidently been postponed to another season or canceled.

-The Pirates then travel for consecutive road contests, first at the Howard Bison on Sept.
+The Pirates then travel for consecutive road contests, first against Howard in the Chicago Football Classic at Soldier Field on Sept.
 14. Hampton then travels to take on the Liberty Flames on Sept.
 21.

 After an off week on Sept.
 28, Hampton returns to action with an Oct.
 5 home game against the North Alabama Lions, their first-ever Big South Conference game.
 The game will serve as Hampton’s Pink Day/City of Hampton Day/Family Day.